-- Vision of Zero Carbon Future
+- Vision of a Zero Carbon Future

 This competition is about creating art to imagine an optimistic future, where humans are adapting to climate change that is already occurring, and have created a zero carbon society in order to prevent further climate change.